php-ru/symfony-docs-ru/security.rst

 Checking to see if a User is Logged In (IS_AUTHENTICATED_FULLY)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you *only* want to check if a user is simply logged in (you don't care about roles),
+If you *only* want to check if a user is logged in (you don't care about roles),
 you have two options.
 First, if you've given *every* user ``ROLE_USER``, you can
 just check for that role.
 Otherwise, you can use a special "attribute" in place
 of a role::